When the freighter sent

 Alas the Ambassador's

 condition was too grim, and she was too far out to sea to be saved.
-The ship's entire crew of 36 was safely removed before
+An estimated 13 of the ship's crew of 35 perished when

 At the time the ship